lordmarrik/CivitFree/README.md

 - **Product intent**: see `INTENT.md` for the Civitai-style generator parity rules and local-ComfyUI boundary.

+The master plan is in `ROADMAP.md`.
 The backlog (features still to add) is in `ANALYSIS.md`.
 The gap list (things that are wrong, missing, or untested) is in `READINESS.md`.

 ## Run it